-SuRF ANZ (Sustainable Remediation Forum for Australia & New Zealand)
+SuRF ANZ - Sustainable Remediation Forum for Australia & NZ

 Sustainable remediation is a rapidly developing research and environmental management topic within Australia and internationally.
-To help promote the use of sustainable practices within Australia and New Zealand, in terms of environmental, economic and social indicators, during the remediation and development of contaminated land, an initiative to set up a collaborative forum of industry, regulatory, academic and consultancy members has been instigated.
+SuRF ANZ has been set up to help promote the use of sustainable practices within Australia and New Zealand, in terms of environmental, economic and social indicators, during the remediation and development of contaminated land.

-SuRF ANZ is supported by ALGA with membership from remediation industry practitioners in Australia and New Zealand.
-SuRF ANZ are committed to the development and promotion of sustainable remediation practices for application to contaminated land and groundwater projects.
-Formal proclamation of SuRF ANZ occurred in 2012.
+SuRF ANZ is committed to the development and promotion of sustainable remediation practices for application to contaminated land and groundwater projects.
 SuRF ANZ is an independent member of the International Sustainable Remediation Alliance (ISRA) proclaimed in 2016.

 SuRF ANZ’s achievements include:

-- Ongoing development of a Framework for Sustainable Remediation.
-Please download a copy of the current framework here.
+- Ongoing development of a Framework for Sustainable Remediation;

 - Establishing SuRF ANZ policy in consultation with members;